zaida04/zaida04/README.md

 <h4 align="center">Known as "Nico"</h5>
 <h3 align="center">Backend Developer and Student</h3>

 I'm a High Schooler obsessed with using [`Node.js`] to make cool projects in **TypeScript** and **JavaScript**.
-My most notable projects are [`Yoki`], which is a Discord Bot focused on providing a suite of tools to server moderators, and [`Guilded-js`], a monorepo that includes: an API wrapper for the guilded.gg API, API typings for custom proxies, and other tools.
+My most notable projects are [`Yoki`], which is a Discord Bot focused on providing a suite of tools to server moderators, and [`Guilded.js`], a monorepo that includes: an API wrapper for the guilded.gg API, API typings for custom proxies, and other tools.
 I have contributed to several projects, such as [`Discord.js`], a JS wrapper for the discord API and [`dAPI-types`], API Typings written in TS for the discord API.

 The languages that I am proficient in addition to the above are **Java** and **Python**.
 I am currently learning **Rust 🦀** and **C/C++**.
 <table align="center">